DonnaYoung.org

 Styrofoam Balls and Buttons Ornament

-This is a very easy durable ornament for children to make.
-My children were ages 5 and 7 when they made these ornaments.
-These are not gorgeous ornaments, but over the years, they tend to get prettier or rather, that is how it is with me.
+This is a very easy durable tree ornament for children to make.
+My children were ages 5 and 7 when they made the ornaments pictured on here.
+These are not gorgeous ornaments, but over the years, they tend to seem prettier or rather, that is how it is with me.
 This year [2006], when my daughter and I unpacked the ornaments, the styrofoam ornaments were some of the first ones that she looked for.
 They are special to her too.

 Materials